hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

             </td>
             <td>
                 ## PR description
-Implement shanghai support for QBFT and IBFT chains
+Implement shanghai support for QBFT and IBFT chains.

+Summary of the changes:

+- Pass the `protocolSchedule` into the `BftContext` so it can check if `shanghai` is enabled
+- Add a new `createBlock(...)` function to `BftBlockCreator` that allows BFT block creators to use the `AbstractBlockCreator` `createBlock(...)` function that takes a list of withdrawals
+  - Use this to create blocks that have an (empty) list of withdrawals if shanghai _is_ enabled
+  - Use the original `createBlock(...)` implementation when shanghai _isn't_ enabled

 ## Fixed Issue(s)
 Fixes https://github.com/hyperledger/besu/issues/5446